 - Keep tenant rents 15-30% below market while still balancing the property management budget.

-- Fund part-time staff positions to assist tenants in living independently and remain stably housed.
+- Fund flexible and relational property management staff to help tenants live independently and remain stably housed.

 On-line donations can be made by clicking the button below: